-- Cough Fever or Chills
+- Fever or Chills

-- Muscle or body aches • Vomiting, diarrhea
+- Vomiting, diarrhea

-- Shortness of breath

 - New loss of taste or smell

 Get tested at least 5 full days after your last exposure.
 Everyone should test even if you don't have symptoms.

 If you test Negative Continue to wear a mask through day 10.